Biktarvy® (BIC/FTC/TAF)

 Oral sex | 29 (25.9) | |

-Time from exposure, mean h ± SD | 27.5±18.8 | |
+Time from exposure, mean ± SD, hours | 27.5±18.8 | |

-≤24 h, n (%) | 54 (48.2) | |
+≤24 hours, n (%) | 54 (48.2) | |

-25−48 h, n (%) | 45 (40.2) | |
+25−48 hours, n (%) | 45 (40.2) | |

-49−72 h, n (%) | 13 (11.6) |
+49−72 hours, n (%) | 13 (11.6) |

 Results

-Single-Arm Trial of BIC/FTC/TAF as nPEP4
+Single-Arm Trial of BIC/FTC/TAF as nPEP5

-Study design and baseline demographics
+Study design and demographics

 A non-randomized, single-site, open-label, single-arm trial evaluated the safety, tolerability, and acceptability of a fixed-dose formulation of BIC/FTC/TAF for prophylaxis following potential non-occupational exposure to HIV-1.
 The study enrolled 52 HIV-negative participants with possible high-risk sexual exposure to HIV-1 recent enough to permit them to receive the first dose of study medication within 72 hours from the end of the exposure.
 Participants received a fixed-dose formulation of BIC/FTC/TAF and were instructed to take 1 tablet once a day for 28 days.
 Participants were assessed at 2 and 4 weeks and at 3 months.
-The primary endpoints were nPEP failure, as measured by HIV seroconversion during study participation, and safety and tolerability of BIC/FTC/TAF.
+The primary endpoints were nPEP failure, as measured with HIV seroconversion during study participation, and safety and tolerability of BIC/FTC/TAF.

 Results